redstone99/hass-alert2/README.md

 1. `generator` specifies a template.
 1. The template starts with the set of all sensor entities, filters for those whose entity_id matches the regex, and returns the list of matching entity_ids.
 1. Alert2 creates an alert for each entity_id in the list.
 That entity_id is made available to all template config fields via the `genEntityId` variable. `domain` and `name` also accept templates for generator alerts.
 1. A sensor will also be created, `sensor.alert2generator_low_bat`, whose state will be the number of alerts created by the generator.
+The sensor has an attribute, `generated_ids`, which is a the list of the entity_id of each alert created.
 This is useful for verifying that the generator is producing the expected number of alerts.

 The second generator example, above uses the `entity_regex` filter.
 Using that filter makes available to all template config fields the variable `genEntityId` with the entity_id as well as the variable `genGroups` with the regex groups that matched.